 Courses Recently Taught

 This course introduces students to the discipline that studies and compares cultures.
-Students will learn about the main concepts used in anthropology and how anthropologists conduct research, while also discovering how people live in other times and places.
-Students will learn about theories that provide frameworks for understanding and comparing cultures.
+Students learn about the main concepts used in anthropology and how anthropologists conduct research, while also discovering how people live in other times and places.
+They also learn about theories that provide frameworks for understanding and comparing cultures.
 Ethnographic descriptions of life in particular places give students factual materials with which to apply and critique such theories.
 Through this introduction to the study of culture in general, and an exposure to specific cultures, students inevitably come to re-examine some of the premises of their own culture.
 This foundation course is required for upper-level work in cultural anthropology courses.
+No prerequisite.
 Offered every semester.

 The primary goal of this course is to separate the public perception and mythology of the "Indian" from the divergent experiences and everyday reality of Native Americans.
-A thematic approach will be applied to this study and topics such as history, film, language, spirituality, commercialism, appropriation, subsistence and sovereignty will be explored in some detail and from a variety of perspectives.
-Through a survey of various tribal groups, students will analyze some of the major concepts, methods and theories used in anthropological studies of Native American cultures; assess the impact that stereotypes, biological and cultural interaction with non-Indians, and urbanization have had on Indian identity; and appreciate the richness and complexity of Native American life as it was and continues to be lived in diverse ways and in different places in North America.
+A thematic approach is applied to this study and topics such as history, film, language, spirituality, commercialism, appropriation, subsistence and sovereignty are explored in some detail and from a variety of perspectives.
+Through a survey of various tribal groups, students analyze some of the major concepts, methods and theories used in anthropological studies of Native American cultures; assess the impact that stereotypes, biological and cultural interaction with non-Indians, and urbanization have had on Indian identity; and appreciate the richness and complexity of Native American life as it was and continues to be lived in diverse ways and in different places in North America.
 This counts toward the upper-level cultural anthropology requirement for the major.
 No prerequisite.
 Offered every third year.